Welcome & Overview

 - Your treatment could be left as is.

-For more information about the Outpatient BMT Clinic, read the resource About Your Appointments with the Red Team.
+For more information about the Cellular Immunotherapy Unit, read the resource About Your Appointments in MSK’s Cellular Immunotherapy Unit.

-When you come to clinic every day, bring the following:
+When you come to the unit every day, bring the following:

 - A list of all prescription and nonprescription medications you’re taking, along with dosages and how often you take them.
 This should include patches, creams, vitamins, nutritional supplements, herbal products, and over-the-counter medications.